DaerkZeus/Huffman-Compression/README.md

 # Huffman-Compression

-Thsi Huffman Compression model is used for lossless compression for text files.
+This Huffman Compression model is used for lossless compression for text files.
 It greatly reduces the amount of memory necessary to represent a file and therefore can be used to compress files for various beneficial reasons.
 The files are written in C and make use of data structures such as linked list and binary trees.

 From a file as input, Huffman Compression is used to create 3 files with:
 - a list of characters and their frequencies